saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **ETL:** Extract, Transform, Load — A data integration process that extracts data from source systems, transforms it into a consistent format, and loads it into a target system (typically a data warehouse).

+- **FHIR:** Fast Healthcare Interoperability Resources — A standard for exchanging healthcare information electronically, developed by HL7 International.

 - **GenAI:** Generative Artificial Intelligence — AI systems capable of generating new content (text, images, code) based on patterns learned from training data.

 - **GPT:** Generative Pre-trained Transformer — A type of large language model architecture developed by OpenAI, trained on vast text datasets to generate human-like text.

 - **HBR:** Harvard Business Review — A management magazine published by Harvard Business Publishing.

+- **HNSW:** Hierarchical Navigable Small World — A graph-based algorithm for approximate nearest neighbor search, commonly used in vector databases for efficient similarity search.

 - **HIPAA:** Health Insurance Portability and Accountability Act — U.S. legislation that provides data privacy and security provisions for safeguarding medical information.